schienstockd/cecelia-doc/docs/source/macos_installation.rst

   * Within the `cecelia` folder create a directory `projects` where all projects data will be stored.
   * Download the `renv.lock file <https://github.com/schienstockd/cecelia/raw/refs/heads/master/renv.lock>`_ into ``/Applications/cecelia``. `Important`: save this as renv.lock NOT renv.lock.txt.
 Remove `.txt` if this is appended during the download.
   * Then in `R`, create the R-environment using the example below.
 To do this, you must set the current working directory to the directory where the renv.lock file is located.
-  * When prompted during the process, Select “1” to restore the project from the lockfile.
   * `YOU NEED AT LEAST R version 4.4.1 OTHERWISE THIS WILL FAIL.`
   * `THIS STEP WILL INSTALL ALL REQUIRED R PACKAGES.
 THERE IS NO NEED TO MANUALLY INSTALL PACKAGES.
 IF YOU ARE MISSING PACKAGES WHEN STARTING THE APP, THEN YOU NEED TO COME BACK TO THIS STEP.`